 Describe the six ARAR waivers and how each might be used

-The ARARs Academy consists of two 2-hour webinars and a 2-day in-class training and is recommended for RPMs with at least six months experience and may have assisted other RPMs with Superfund sites or now are preparing to take the lead on Superfund sites.
+The ARARs Academy consists of two 2-hour webinars, one 3-hour webinar and a 1.5-day in-class training and is recommended for RPMs with at least six months experience and may have assisted other RPMs with Superfund sites or now are preparing to take the lead on Superfund sites.
 The ARARs Academy may also be a good review for more experienced RPMs.
 In addition, the ARARs Academy may also be valuable to EPA site attorneys, other Superfund staff, and State personnel supporting Superfund sites.
 THIS COURSE IS NOT OPEN TO ACADEMIA, CONSULTANTS, CONTRACTORS OR ANY PRIVATE ENTITIES.
 Superfund 101 and the Remedial Process course are prerequisites for attendees to participate in the ARARs Academy.

 Important Notice: Due to the content presented during a CEC course and the restrictions in place for non-citizens to enter federal buildings, international attendees are not permitted to attend CEC courses.